-- Dr. Ken Tate, Professor of Cooperative Extension and Russell L. Rustici Endowed Specialist in Cooperative Extension in Rangeland Watershed Science at the University of California, Davis, gave a presentation on Current Standards for Riparian Grazing Practices. - Jessica Leonard of the State Water Resources Control Board provided a detailed presentation on regulations around livestock and water quality across the different California regions, providing range managers with information about local considerations in their areas. - Rich Walker of CAL FIRE's Forest and Resource Assessment Program (FRAP) provided an update on the status of the report, which is produced on an approximately 7-year cycle and is likely to be released in 2024.
-This report summarizes critical information and tools related to forest and rangelands in California for landowners, agencies, fire management organizations, and policy development. - Danielle Ruiz of the California Department of Transportation (CalTrans) summarized the challenges, goals, and potential actions for broadening the use of prescribed grazing along roadsides to reduce fine fuels and mitigate fire risk.
+- A variety of speakers provided presentations to the RMAC audience at public meetings to provide information on and discuss potential needs and solutions for rangeland issues in California.
+Speakers and topics included: - Matthew Shapero, UC Cooperative Extension Livestock & Range Advisor; Len Nielsen, CAL FIRE Prescribed Fire Staff Chief; Rob Hazard, Santa Barbara County Fire Department Division Chief; and Molly Taylor, Community Environmental Council for Climate Smart Agriculture led a panel discussion on Grazing Projects and Fulfilling CEQA Requirements.11 - Roger Ingram of California Wool Growers Association shared a draft pamphlet on Prescribed Herbivory for CAL FIRE Fuel Reduction Guidance12 to be included either as an addendum to the CAL FIRE Fuels Reduction Guidance or incorporated into revised future versions. - Dr. Susan Marshall, professor of Rangeland Resources and Soils at California Polytechnic State University, Humboldt, presented on ongoing workforce development efforts for Certified Rangeland Managers (CRM) in California, ^{13,14,15,16} including constraints and challenges. - Dr. Ken Tate, Professor of Cooperative Extension and Russell L. Rustici Endowed Specialist in Cooperative Extension in Rangeland Watershed Science at the University of California, Davis, gave a presentation on Current Standards for Riparian Grazing Practices.17 - Jessica Leonard of the State Water Resources Control Board provided a detailed presentation on regulations around livestock and water quality18 across the different California regions, providing range managers with information about local considerations in their areas. - Rich Walker of CAL FIRE's Forest and Resource Assessment Program (FRAP) provided an update on the status of the report, which is produced on an approximately 7-year cycle and is likely to be released in 2024.
+This report summarizes critical information and tools related to forest and rangelands in California19 for landowners, agencies, fire management organizations, and policy development. - Danielle Ruiz of the California Department of Transportation (CalTrans) summarized the challenges, goals, and potential actions for broadening the use of prescribed grazing along roadsides^{20,21,22,23} to reduce fine fuels and mitigate fire risk.